-- Subverted in the specific episode "Group Therapy."
-When black-suited Spidey handily defeats the Six, he doesn't speak, prompting Dr. Octopus to comment that this time the hero is actually serious about what he's doing.
+- "Group Therapy."
+When black-suited Spidey handily defeats the Six, he doesn't speak, prompting Dr. Octopus to comment that this time the hero is serious about what he's doing.
 However, Peter wakes up the next morning with no memory of the fight—the suit had used his body after he fell asleep.
 Thus proving that Spidey really does only shut up when he's unconscious.

 - Lampshaded earlier in the series when Dr. Octopus, fed up with the one liners, asks Spider-Man if it is really necessary to quip as much as he does during the fight.

 Sorry, no. My fans expect a certain amount of quippage